As an insulator, natural down is the top choice for warmth, lightness and—in some cases—affordability.

 Yes, you can spend $200 and up for a good down coat.
 But you’ll spend that much for synthetic insulation rated for the same warmth.
 And you can spend less if you steer clear of certain “in” brands or take advantage of these tips:

 - Become a member of REI.
 They have regular sales for members-only when you can take another 25-30% off already marked-down items.
 You’ll get on their email list and be the first to know of deals and sales.
-They also have REI-Garage, which is their sale website.
+They also have REI-Outlet, which is their sale website.

 - Become a member of Columbia.
 You’ll get free shipping, earn points with purchases and get on their email list so you’re on the first-to-know sale list.